Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/World/Story/Backgrounds/Priest.md

 1. Priest of Storms
 	The Priest of storms are responsible in keeping ships afloat, they serve the goddess [[Seralyne, Goddess of the Seas|Seralyne]].
 They hail mostly from [[Kingdom of the Seas, Velis Mare|The Sea Kingdom, Velis Mare]].
 Some of the blessings they have obtained are;
-	1. "Wrath of the Oceans" [Passive]
+	1. "Wrath of the Oceans"
-	2.